eco4cast/Statistical-Methods-Seminar-Series/bolker_mixedmodels/QA.md

  **Answer**:
  You can still report the variances, and the relative magnitudes of the different variances, even if partitioning gets dicey.

 14 .
-Does it make sense if we regress the condition modes of random terms (estimation of each group in (1 | g)) with another variable about g?
+Does it make sense if we regress the condition modes of random terms (estimation of each group in `(1 | g)`) with another variable about ` g`?
 For example, (1|species) then regress with species traits?

  **Answer**:
  As far as I understand the question, this is a bad idea.
 See Hadfield 2010 “The misuse of BLUP in ecology and evolution”.
-I’d have to think a bit more about a better way to answer the same, or a similar, question.
+I **think** that the best way to do this is to put the species traits into the model as fixed effects (`lme4` doesn’t care that some covariates vary at the individual level and others vary at the species level); then the species effects will be decomposed into a component that’s explainable by the covariates and a residual component that’s not ...

 15 .
-Is it valid to use means separation using emmeans with glmer in lme4?
+Is it valid to use means separation using `emmeans` with `glmer` in `lme4`?

  **Answer**:
  I’m not sure what “means separation” means.
 Emmeans generally works fine for GLMMs; the only tricky bit for GLMMs with non-identity links is that it can generate biased predictions of the mean if you’re not careful (see the vignettes/documentation)